 Anxiety is a worldwide phenomenon.
 It is inbuilt in the mechanism of an individual.
 It plays a crucial role in human life because all of us are the victims of anxiety in different ways.
 It is a normal human response to stress.
 Anxiety is an essential physical response that communicates the need to pay attention to something in the environment (Goodstein & Lanyon, 1975).
-It has been recognized that anxiety plays a significant role in students learning process and academic performance (Tobias, 1979).
-Changing schools, pressure of work, exams and tests can all be difficult events for students.
-Theorists have left no stone unturned in order to answer the questions related to anxiety disorders.
-Freud (1910) gave the concept of psychoanalysis and he arrived at the conclusion that anxiety results from conflict between Id, Ego and Superego.
-Behaviorists opine that learned behavior from parents, forefathers and ancestors are the reasons of anxiety disorders that occur in later years of life.
-Still so many researches are going on to know the exact cause of anxiety disorders among people and most of the researchers agreed that it occurs due to multiple factors and they may be generally associated with personal, familial, institutional and social domains.
+It has been recognized that anxiety plays a significant role in students' learning processes and academic performance (Tobias, 1979).
+Changing schools, pressure of work, exams, and tests can all be difficult events for students.
+Theorists have left no stone unturned to answer the questions related to anxiety disorders.
+Freud (1910) gave the concept of psychoanalysis and he concluded that anxiety results from conflict between Id, Ego, and Superego.
+Behaviorists opine that learned behavior from parents, forefathers, and ancestors is the reason for anxiety disorders that occur in later years of life.
+Still, so many researchers are going on to know the exact cause of anxiety disorders among people and most of the researchers agreed that it occurs due to multiple factors and they may be generally associated with personal, familial, institutional, and social domains.

 Adolescents are the building blocks of a nation.
 They are the precious resource of any nation.
 A thorough understanding of adolescents in society depends on information from various perspectives, including education, psychology, biology, history, sociology, and anthropology.
-WHO (2019) defines adolescence as age spanning between 10-19 years, youth as those in 15-24 years age group.
-NYP, (2014a) defines youth population as those in the age group of 15-29 years.
+WHO (2019) defines adolescence as age spanning between 10-19 years, and youth as those in the 15-24 years age group.
+NYP, (2014a) defines the youth population as those in the age group of 15-29 years.
 19% of India’s population falls between 15-24 years of age (Census, 2011).
 Youth in the age group of 15-29 years comprise 27.5% of the population (NYP, 2014b).